naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_I.md

 Hornet: I get nothing but coal every Christmas.
 What good is coal these days?!
 USELESS GARBAGE!
 THAT'S WHAT!

-GalaxyDamaged: Well maybe if you weren't such a...
+Galaxy0Damaged: Well maybe if you weren't such a...

 HornetGlare: ...

-GalaxyDamaged: Uhm...
+Galaxy0Damaged: Uhm...

 HornetGlare: Finish that.
 I dare you.